trungpx/xmdpt/README.md

 ```
 **Prepare Dataset**

 Downloading the DeepFashion dataset and processing it into the lmdb format for easy training and inference.
-Refer to [PIDM](https://github.com/ankanbhunia/PIDM) for this LMDB.
+Refer to [PIDM (CVPR2023)](https://github.com/ankanbhunia/PIDM) for this LMDB.
 The data structure should be as follows:
 ```
 datasets/